microsoft/pyright/docs/configuration.md

 **reportUnusedCoroutine** [boolean or string, optional]: Generate or suppress diagnostics for call statements whose return value is not used in any way and is a Coroutine.
 This identifies a common error where an `await` keyword is mistakenly omitted.
 The default value for this setting is 'error'.

 **reportUnnecessaryTypeIgnoreComment** [boolean or string, optional]: Generate or suppress diagnostics for a '# type: ignore' comment that would have no effect if removed.
+The default value for this setting is 'none'.

+**reportMatchNotExhaustive** [boolean or string, optional]: Generate or suppress diagnostics for a 'match' statement that does not provide cases that exhaustively match against all potential types of the target expression.
+The default value for this setting is 'none'.

 ## Execution Environment Options